 After forming this hole, the surgeon will cut through the abdominal tissue to get to the ileum.
 There are then two main methods for forming the stoma — loop ileostomies or end ileostomies.

 Temporary ileostomies are usually loop ileostomies.
 These involve the surgeon pulling a loop of intestine through a person’s abdomen and cutting it open, forming two stomata that they sew into the person’s belly.

 Permanent ileostomies are usually end ileostomies.
 An end ileostomy occurs when the surgeon permanently detaches the ileum from the colon.
 They then attach the end of the ileum to an opening in the abdomen to form a stoma.

 Surgeons perform colostomies in a very similar way to ileostomies.
 Surgeons can form stomas using either loop or end techniques during a colostomy.

 Colostomies may have different names depending on the affected part of the colon.
-The type of colostomy will determine the location of a person’s stoma.
+The type of colostomy will

 The types of colostomies include:

 - transverse colostomy

 - descending colostomy